-When a tube is inserted, people are given a sedative and sometimes a painkiller, usually intravenously.
+Before a PEG tube is inserted, people are given a sedative and sometimes a painkiller, usually intravenously.
 Also, a numbing spray may be sprayed on the back of their throat to suppress the urge to cough or gag.
 Then doctors insert an endoscope through the mouth and into the stomach or small intestine.
 The endoscope has a camera on its tip, enabling doctors to view the interior of the stomach and determine where to place the PEG tube.
 Doctors then make a small incision in the abdomen and insert the PEG tube.
 People must fast before the procedure, and eating and drinking are limited after the test is completed until the gag reflex returns.

-Making a relatively large incision in the abdomen because doctors need to view the area through the incision so that they can place the tube in the correct place.
+Making a relatively large incision in the abdomen because doctors need to view the area through the incision so that they can place the tube in the correct place

 People with feeding tubes should be sitting upright or with the head of the bed elevated during feeding and for 1 to 2 hours afterward.
 This position reduces the risk that they will inhale the food, and it allows gravity to help move the food through the digestive tract.

-Complications are common and can be serious.
+Complications of tube feeding are common and can be serious.

 Possible Problems With Tube Feeding